TWarczak/thesis/README.md

 ### *Will post code after publication*

-## For now, here are the notable figures from the thesis.
+## For now, here are the notable figures from the thesis, chapters 1-3.

 ***